zoerechav/Coral_Skeleton_Edge/README.md

 or
 `pip install package == version (ex: pip install numpy==1.23.0`

-After this, you can launch VSCode while you are located in /path/to/coral using `code .`.
+After all packages are installed, you can launch VSCode while you are located in /path/to/coral using `code .`.
 This will launch an instance of VSCode with the appropriate packages for this work, allowing you to run the [demos](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/demos/) available for use.